-If you’ve got a dog that just loves to pull on the leash, there are ways to help them (and your shoulders!).
+If you have to deal with your dog pulling on leash while walking, there are ways to help them – and your shoulders.
 Roxy is a sturdy girl and at 50lb, she’s got some strength!

 We signed her up for training classes a few years ago, and one of the skills we learned was how to direct her attention toward us with high-value treats.

 I’d keep the treats in a pouch on my hip and reward her positive behaviors.It helped Roxy so much!

 She does get a bit out of practice over the winter, which makes spring the perfect time to reinforce those skills while brushing off the last bits of the cold weather.